SN 2023ixf -- an average-energy explosion with circumstellar medium and a precursor: Abstract

 It would overstate the case if we claimed that our models provide a good fit to the data, but the shell models at least follow the LC slopes in the early phase of SN\,2023ixf.
 Therefore, we conclude that a small part of the outermost envelope of the progenitor could have been swept out by a burst of energy of about 0.01--0.02~foe a few hours before the main shock from the explosion reached the edge of the progenitor.
 The mass ejection of the shell could also be asymmetric.
 The proposed shell ejection is in agreement with other studies on SN\,2023ixf claiming that the progenitor's mass-loss rate increased rapidly while the star was approaching its CC \citep{2024ApJ...973L..47B}.

+In our hypothetical scenario, we assume that an additional energy deposition happens in the outermost layers of the progenitor almost simultaneously with the main explosion, i.e., shortly before the breakout of the SN shock from the stellar surface.
+If the corresponding injection of a low amount of energy occurs at a smaller radius somewhere in the interior of the pre-collapse star, the weak shock formed by that will propagate through the rest of the envelope only over days \citep[see][]{2024arXiv241007055T}.
+This means that a close temporal correlation of shell ejection and SN outburst would require quite some fine-tuning in order to avoid that the shell is expelled much too early or that there may not be enough time for the weak shock to reach the edge of the stellar envelope before the main shock from the explosion catches up with it.

-In the next section we discuss the possible origins of the assumed pre-SN outburst and its corresponding injected energy, and the connection to the required CSM around the progenitor of SN\,2023ixf.
+In the next section we discuss some possible origins of the assumed pre-SN outburst and its corresponding injected energy, and the connection to the required CSM around the progenitor of SN\,2023ixf.